andrew/ultimate-awesome/README.md

 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - [Hadoop Free Tutorials]-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apache Hive.
 Gain the skills to analyze and manage large datasets, a must-have for any.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.
-- [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
-Algorithms are the foundation of computer science and programming.
-This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
-Perfect for beginners and experienced pro.
-- [practice-ansible-programming-courses](https://github.com/labex-labs/practice-ansible-programming-courses) - Ansible Programming Courses | This repo collects 1 of programming courses for Ansible.
-Ansible is a powerful tool for IT automation.
-This Skill Tree presents a systematic approach to learning Ansible.
-Perfect for DevOps beginners, it offers a clear roadmap to understand configuration management, .
-- [practice-go-programming-courses](https://github.com/labex-labs/practice-go-programming-courses) - Go Programming Courses | This repo collects 3 of programming courses for Go.
-Go is a modern, efficient programming language.
-This Skill Tree presents a systematic approach to learning Go.
-Ideal for programmers looking to explore concurrent and systems programming, it offers a structured roadmap t.
-- [practice-hadoop-programming-projects](https://github.com/labex-labs/practice-hadoop-programming-projects) - [Practice Hadoop Programming Projects] This repository collects 2 of programming projects for Hadoop.
-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
-Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apach.
-- [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
-Jenkins is a free and open source automation server.
-Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
-- [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
-This Skill Tree presents a systematic approach to learning this popular JavaScript library.
-Perfect for web development beginners, it offers a clear ro.
-- [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
-It is free, open-source software using the permi.
-- [practice-numpy-programming-courses](https://github.com/labex-labs/practice-numpy-programming-courses) - NumPy Programming Courses | This repo collects 4 of programming courses for NumPy.
-NumPy is fundamental to scientific computing in Python.
-This Skill Tree presents a systematic approach to learning NumPy.
-Perfect for data science beginners, it offers a structured roadmap to understand array opera.
-- [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
-OpenCV is a leading library for computer vision and image processing.
-This Skill Tree offers a comprehensive learning path for mastering OpenCV.
-Ideal for beginners in computer vision, it provides a structured ro.
-- [practice-shell-programming-courses](https://github.com/labex-labs/practice-shell-programming-courses) - Shell Programming Courses | This repo collects 3 of programming courses for Shell.
-Shell scripting is essential for system administration and automation.
-This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
-Designed for beginners, it offers a .
 - [practice-sklearn-programming-courses](https://github.com/labex-labs/practice-sklearn-programming-courses) - Scikit-learn Programming Courses | This repo collects 3 of programming courses for scikit-learn. scikit-learn is a powerful machine learning library for Python.
 This Skill Tree offers a comprehensive learning path for mastering scikit-learn.
 Ideal for data science beginners, it provides a structu.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - [Rust Free Tutorials]-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.